streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 For code style and more general info - see [CONTRIBUTING file](CONTRIBUTING.md#development).

 If you want to contribute code to StreetComplete, then making a new quest is one of the easiest programming tasks.
-Implementing a quest with the interface design matching an existing one is quite simple.
+Implementing a quest where the interface design matches an existing one is quite simple.

 Contributions like that are highly welcome and you would make mapping one more thing in OSM much easier!

 Reading the text below is not necessary to create a new quest - a basic method of duplicating existing ones and modifying them may be sufficient.
 And people were creating new quests before this documentation existed.

-But these materials may help or be quicker than trying to fully explore on your own how things work.
+But this materials may help or be quicker than trying to fully explore on your own how things work.

 # What is not required